 A forced house sale is a property sanctioned without the homeowner's input or voluntary action.
 No, this doesn’t mean your house will be repossessed - that’s something else entirely.
 You could, however, face repossession if you refuse to leave the property upon the legal sale.

-A forced sale generally occurs when there are two homeowners or more.
+A forced sale generally occurs when there are two homeowners or more and typically a divorce lawyer is involved.
 To compel the co-owner to consent to the sale, the person wishing to sell the property must take legal action and submit their case to a court.

 Should you be forced to sell, you would need to place the property on the market and sell it at a price consistent with a valuation.
 According to San Antonio roofing experts Presidio, valuations gather evidence to gauge the condition of the property and the fair market value, which includes observing things like roof condition, dampness, and foundation issues.
 The valuation ensures that all property owners receive the equity they are entitled to from the sale price.